joyboseroy/sequence-machine-revisited/README.md

 # sequence-machine-revisited

-A faithful PyTorch reimplementation of the on-line sequence machine from Joy Bose's PhD work (Furber & Shapiro, University of Manchester, 2005), benchmarked against modern sequence models (LSTM, Transformer) and a dense-memory baseline, twenty years later.
+A faithful reimplementation of the on-line sequence machine from Joy Bose's PhD thesis (University of Manchester, 2007, supervised by Steve Furber and Jon Shapiro), benchmarked against modern sequence models twenty years later.

 ## Source material

-The architecture here is reimplemented directly from:

 - Bose, Furber, Shapiro.
 "An associative memory for the on-line recognition and prediction of temporal sequences."
 IJCNN 2005.